 Stand anywhere in nature and observe the scene.
 It can be a mountain or meadow, sea or sky, lake or desert - or a city street.
 Then ask yourself: what would remain of the scene if you were to remove every sensible (sense-perceptible) quality from your surroundings?

-The question has to do with the

-character of the world we know through experience and routinely take as real, from the luxuriant Amazon rainforest to the barren surface of the moon.
+The question has to do with the character of the world we know through experience and routinely take as real, from the luxuriant Amazon rainforest to the barren surface of the moon.
 Wherever you and I manage to get to, what would exist for us if there were no perceptible qualities?
 Does any material thing in the known cosmos present itself other than through qualities?

 It is not a difficult question.
-Would that tree be there for us in what we consider a material sense if there were no color of the leaves, no felt hardness of the trunk, no color and texture of the bark, no whispering of the breeze among the leaves, no smell of sap, wood, or flower, no possibility of song from birds flitting among the branches?
+Would that tree be there for us as a material object if there were no color of the leaves, no felt hardness of the trunk, no color and texture of the bark, no whispering of the breeze among the leaves, no smell of sap, wood, or flower, no possibility of song from birds flitting among the branches?
 Do we see, hear, touch, smell, or otherwise sense anything in the world apart from its qualities?
 Could we speak of a thing's form, substance, or even its existence if it did not present a qualitative, sense-perceptible face to us?

 The hardest part of all this talk about qualities for most people lies in their feeling that the solid external reality of things is being questioned.
-But to point to the qualitative nature of the sensed world is not to question its reality, or its solidity, or its objective existence beyond the privacy of any single person's interior.
-More like the opposite.
-It is to say that the solidity we all feel is the real thing.
-Real solidity - the crushing weight of a boulder, the solidity we are given in experience and can collectively attest to when pursuing an experience-based science - is always and only felt solidity.2 The sensed hardness of things is no less a perceptible quality than the taste, color, or sound of things.
+But to point to the qualitative nature of the sensed world need not be to question its reality, or its felt solidity (which is one of its qualities), or its objective existence beyond the privacy of any single person's interior.
+It can, in fact, be just the opposite.
+We can say, with common sense, that the solidity we all feel is the real thing.
+Real solidity - the crushing weight of a boulder, the solidity we are given in experience and can collectively attest to when pursuing an experience-based science - is always and only felt solidity.
+The sensed hardness of things is no less a perceptible quality than the taste, color, or sound of things.
 If we did not encounter that hardness, so that we passed right through things as if they were not there, then this would be another aspect of the material world's not existing for us if it were shorn of all qualities.